 The next thing Kris did, was to bring this trailer over and leave it permanently there for them to just get used to it being around; seeing it, smelling it, with no human pressure.
 Of course I would love to use mine, but it is currently marooned in a sea of mud and I won’t be able to get it out till the Spring.

-*Always be sure to secure a trailer properly, to prevent tipping both front and back if the horses get in and wrestle, or panic, etc.
+*Always be sure to secure a trailer properly, to prevent tipping both front and back if the horses get in and wrestle, or panic, etc. You can see in the photo above that Kris has put a big tree stump under the back bumper to prevent it from tipping backwards.
+Both front corners are also bolstered/wedged in place to prevent tipping or rocking.

 Three days later, Kris was able to borrow a much bigger, lighter trailer from a friend and an hour later, this is how comfortable the horses were with it: